Medical racism in the United States: Black Americans

 Ideas about black people's relationship to primates and their biological and intellectual inferiority to white people, in the US, were just a few ways in which chattel slavery was justified.
-Following this was the introduction of the belief that black people have much higher pain thresholds or the introduction of the belief that they don't feel pain at all.
+Following this was the introduction of the belief that black people have much higher pain thresholds or the introduction of the belief that they do not feel pain at all.
 Proponents of ideas such as this also proposed that black people had thicker skulls and less sensitive nervous systems, and they also proposed that black people contracted diseases which were linked to their darker skin color.
 Some proponents of these racist ideas even believed that black people could go through surgery without any pain medicine and they also believed that when black people were punished, during their enslavement, they felt no pain.
-White American physicians also operated on the assumption that poor health was the status quo for black people which meant that they'd naturally die off due to syphilis and tuberculosis, a situation which was detrimental to the quality of the healthcare which they then provided to black people.
+White American physicians also operated on the assumption that poor health was the status quo for black people which meant that they would naturally die off due to syphilis and tuberculosis, a situation which was detrimental to the quality of the healthcare which they then provided to black people.
 The high rate of syphilis among black people was used to reinforce this notion.
 However, racial myths also have negative impacts on the health outcomes of black Americans, starting from infancy.
 Beliefs in the "supernormal health" of black babies and children fosters ignorance and leads to the avoidance of the health issues which black children face in their early lives.
 With a large role in the perpetuation of such widely believed ideas, oral traditions can be highly influential, even when they are not explicitly included within medical curriculum.

-When false ideas of pain tolerance based on race are present within people's minds, they lead to detrimental consequences even if those who believe in them have no explicitly prejudiced beliefs, as was discovered by researchers.
-In a study on racial bias in pain assessments, a demonstrated correlation between racial bias in pain assessment and subsequent pain treatment suggestions was found.
+When false ideas of pain tolerance based on race are present within people's minds, they lead to detrimental consequences even if those who believe in them have no explicitly prejudiced beliefs, as was discovered by researchers in a study on racial bias in pain assessments.
+In this study, a correlation between racial bias in pain assessment and subsequent pain treatment suggestions was found.
 It was also found that in both a significant number of laypersons and those with medical training, incorrect beliefs about differences between black and white people on a biological level were held.
 Beliefs such as these can lead to the differential treatment of patients on the basis of their race.
-In a research paper which was written by Staton et al., doctors were shown to have a higher probability of underestimating the pain intensity that black patients were feeling.
-In the early 2000s multiple studies were able to demonstrate discrepancies in the pain treatment of black patients as compared to the pain treatment of white patients.
+Staton et al., showed that physicians had a higher probability of underestimating the pain intensity that black patients were feeling.
+In the early 2000s, multiple studies demonstrated discrepancies in the pain treatment of black patients as compared to white patients.
 From children to adults, differences were as much as black patients only taking half of the amount of pain medications as white patients were taking.